fcboucher/BBMV/Tutorial-BBMV.md

 BBM_full=fit_BBMV(tree,TRAIT,Npts=20,method='Nelder-Mead',verbose=T,V_shape='full')
 BBM_full$par
 ```
-We can also compare our *BBMV* models with classic models of evolution like Brownian Motion (without bounds) and the Ornstein-Uhlenbeck process since likelihoods are comparable with the ones calculated in the *geiger* package.
+We can also compare our *BBMV* models with classic models of evolution like Brownian Motion (without bounds) and the Ornstein-Uhlenbeck process since likelihoods are comparable with the ones calculated in the *geiger* package:
 ```r
 BM=fitContinuous(phy=tree,dat=TRAIT,model='BM') # Brownian motion with no bounds OU=fitContinuous(phy=tree,dat=TRAIT,model='OU') # Ornstein-Uhlenbeck process with a single optimum
 ```
 Yes, calculations in *geiger* are much faster than in *BBMV*.
 This is (mostly) because both BM and OU produce trait distribution that are multivariate normal, which simplifies calculations a lot.
-Unfortunately, this is not the case for the *BBM+V* model (trait distributions can anyway not be normal since the trait interval is bounded)...
+Unfortunately, this is not the case for the *BBM+V* model (trait distributions can anyway not be normal since the trait interval is bounded).

 Now we will compare the fit of all of these models by looking at their AICs corrected for small sample sizes:
 ```r